OliverZott/spring-training/02_core/README.md

 ## Usage

 - `@Component` ... registers class as a **bean** in spring container usable for DI
+- `@Primary` ... define a default class for injection
 - `@Qualifier` ... for several implementations
+  - define Qualifier name in Class or use the ClassName itself (lower camel case version)
+  - qualifier overrules primary